 Now that the next season, Pokémon the Series: Sun & Moon—Ultra Legends, is about to begin, we wanted to look back at the last season to find some of the wildest takes from Ash and his friends (and enemies).
 In animation, a “wild take” is an exaggerated overreaction, usually used to punctuate a joke.
 In recent seasons, Pokémon the Series doesn't shy away from this zany technique, leading to plenty of humorous moments in each episode.

 The following are some of our favorite wild takes from Pokémon the Series: Sun & Moon—Ultra Adventures.
 Maybe you'll also get a good laugh out of these ridiculous gags.
-For a limited time, you can even catch the complete episodes on Pokémon TV!

 When Nebby transports Ash, Pikachu, and Lycanroc into the middle of a group of cranky Pinsir, our heroes definitely don't maintain their cool.

 After Professor Kukui proposes to Professor Burnet, his students start planning the wedding as a surprise.
 None of them are terribly good at concealing their intentions.

 Jigglypuff's singing—no surprise—lulls Team Rocket to sleep.
 Bewear's angry reaction to Jigglypuff's subsequent doodling sends the troublemakers into a panic.

 Ash may not be the most careful person when walking on a slippery, soap-covered floor, but at least when he falls, he does it with grace and dignity…